Millennial Nurses Leading the Way

 This present day is no different, and the direction of nursing over the next several decades will largely be determined by the decisions, outlook, and general philosophy of Millennial nurses who accept the responsibility to move the profession forward.

 For many observers, one hallmark of this younger generation is that the overall acceptance of differences is a standard way of interacting with the world.
-Surveys published by GLAAD (Gay & Lesbian Alliance Against Defamation) and the Scanlon Foundation report Mapping Social Cohesion found that Millenials are more likely to be LGBT or accepting (Advocate 2017), and more likely to be accepting of cultural diversity (Huffington Post 2015).
+Surveys published by GLAAD (Gay & Lesbian Alliance Against Defamation) and the Scanlon Foundation report Mapping Social Cohesion found that Millenials are more likely to be LGBTQI or accepting (Advocate 2017), and more likely to be accepting of cultural diversity (Huffington Post 2015).

 From same-sex marriage and transgender rights, to immigration and the rights of religious and racial minorities, Millennials bring a refreshing open-mindedness to the table, with a broad vision and ‘live-and-let-live’ philosophy.